BESTSELLER/es-helper/README.md

 [![GitHub release](https://img.shields.io/github/release/BESTSELLER/es-helper.svg)](https://github.com/BESTSELLER/es-helper/releases/)
 [![CircleCI](https://circleci.com/gh/BESTSELLER/es-helper.svg?style=svg)](https://circleci.com/gh/BESTSELLER/es-helper)

-A collection of tools for checking your kubernetes specs.
+A collection of tools for your kubernetes definitions.
+It will validate your YAML ( or JSON ), check for deprecated APIs and perform static code analysis of your Kubernetes object definitions.

 Available as: